sidthekid97/Tether-Project/README.md

 #Plan

 My plan is to run Omni Core on my server (layer on Bitcoin network) so I can get reliable, untampered data and import data into SQL Server 2016.
-I will manipulate data in SQL Server to get useful data set which will be used to later visualize network of tether transactions in a meaningful way.
+I will manipulate data in SQL Server to get useful dataset which will be used to later visualize network of tether transactions in a meaningful way.
 Further analysis will be done in Microsoft Excel using data models.